-Wednesday at midnight is the last day that result e-cards can be submitted on-time for a match played the previous weekend.
+Wednesday at midnight is also the last point that result e-cards can be submitted on-time for a match played the previous weekend.
 Submissions after midnight are deemed late and liable to a fine.
 The system will send reminders to you that you haven't submitted your e-card yet.

 If you are having technical difficulties, these should be reported BEFORE the deadline to the Results Secretary.

 Friday midday is the last point at which player registrations can be submitted through the Whole Game System in order to be eligible to play at the weekend in Saturday fixtures, outside of the allowance of a maximum of 2 emergency registrations.
 Note that this is midday before any game played i.e. for a Tuesday night fixture, the deadline is Monday midday.